Google to shut down news site in Spain over copyright fees

 The move also means readers in Latin America and around the globe will no longer find links to articles from any Spanish news publishers on Google News.

-The change to the copyright law, which is set to take effect in January, only applies to news aggregation sites such as Google News or domestic rival Meneame.
+The change to the copyright law, which is set to take effect in January, only applies to news aggregation sites such as Google News or domestic rival Meneame (Meneame.net).

-It does not prevent Google users in Spain or elsewhere from reading snippets of the same stories when they look up news in Google search results, where Google stands to capitalise by selling ads alongside news stories that turn up.
+It does not prevent Google users in Spain or elsewhere from reading snippets of the same stories when they look up news in Google search results (www.google.es), where Google stands to capitalise by selling ads alongside news stories that turn up.

 "The new law requires publishers to charge Google News for showing even the smallest snippets of their content -- whether they want to charge or not," the company said.
 Google News displays no advertising and makes no revenue from the service, it noted.